micahchoo/staging-nw/blogs/_posts/2024-11-25-Adding-Bluesky-comments.md

 ---
-layout: post
+layout: project
 title: Adding Bluesky comments to your Jekyll Site
-description: > Emily and then Cory demonstrated a way to add Bluesky comments and replies to a post as comments to your blog.
+description: Emily and then Cory demonstrated a way to add Bluesky comments and replies to a post as comments to your blog.
 I tried to add it to the Hydejack site
 date: 01-12-2023
+image: screenshot
+ path: /assets/img/projects/Bluesky-comments-hydejack.png
 links:
   - title: Original post
     url: https://www.coryzue.com/writing/bluesky-comments/
 sitemap: true
 ---
+ path: /assets/img/projects/Bluesky-comments-hydejack.png

 Add this to your includes/my-scripts.html
 ```